RoseMaryBiju/FloodSense/README.md

 ## License

-MIT License — feel free to use, modify, and build on this project.
+License — feel free to use, modify, and build on this project.
 #📧 rosemarybiju3@gmail.com
 #🔗 https://www.linkedin.com/in/rose-mary-biju-5b0424251/

----

-## License

-MIT License — feel free to use, modify, and build on this project.